A Search Fund

 Search Funds vs. Independent Sponsors

-Search fund entrepreneurs and independent sponsors both acquire companies on a deal-by-deal basis without a committed fund, but the profiles differ.
-Search fund entrepreneurs are typically earlier in their careers, often coming directly from an MBA program, and commit to finding and operating a single business.
-Independent sponsors are usually experienced private equity professionals or corporate executives pursuing larger, more complex transactions, often targeting $5M+ EBITDA companies with structured promote economics.
+Searchers and independent sponsors both acquire companies deal by deal without a committed fund, but the profiles differ.
+Searchers are typically earlier in their careers, often straight from an MBA program, and commit to finding and operating one business as CEO.
+Independent sponsors are usually experienced private equity professionals or executives pursuing larger transactions with structured promote economics, governing at the board level rather than stepping into the operating seat.
+CapitalPad invests behind both.

 Key Search Fund Conferences and Events